 Tips on How to Get a High Score

-You should try to score high on your NUMATS test (EXPLORE, SAT, or ACT) because if you score high enough, you can qualify for the amazing supplemental programs I mentioned above, as well as scholarships.
+You should try to score high on your NUMATS test (PSAT, SAT, or ACT) because if you score high enough, you can qualify for the amazing supplemental programs I mentioned above, as well as scholarships.
 First place scorers are invited to an award ceremony at Northwestern and presented with scholarships.
 Additionally, depending on your score, you could be offered grants to participate in the supplemental programs (mentioned earlier) in partnership with the Jack Kent Cooke Foundation.

 Learn about other pre-college programs such as the Emory Pre-College Program.